Thiesant/retail_DB2_to_3.3.5a_DBC_python_script/M2_Sound_Events_Extractor_README.md

 The following files are using MD21 format.
 This indicates either:
   1. Legion+ (7.0+) models
-  2. Questioning 3.3.5a downport .m2
+  2. Questionable 3.3.5a downport .m2

 model1.m2
 model2.m2